Skip to content

 This will render the page in the visual editor.

-To release the project, click on any of the files in the left project explorer, and click Release Project.
+To publish the project, click on any of the files in the left project explorer, and click Publish Project.

-Upon successful release, Agama Lab Releases dashboard is shown.
-It lists all projects that are released.
+Upon successful publishing, the Agama Lab's Releases dashboard is shown.
+It lists the project that we released.

 Click on the project name to go to the GitHub repository release page where .gama file has been released